MichelHalmes/pytorch-vedai/README.md

 On the right axis, we show the number of parameter currently under training ie with gradients activated.

 Yet, mAP should correctly be computed over the whole validation set.
 This is what the script [run_eval.py](src/entrypoints/run_eval.py) does.
-Our actual mAP is closer to 31.5%.
+Our actual mAP is closer to 54.6%.
 We believe that this result could be improved further without my hardware limitations ie no GPU available.
-In fact, we believe that raining longer on both DOTA and VEDAI, on the full image size (1024 instead of 900) (and potentially reducing the size of the validation set on DOTA) would further improve detection performance.
+In fact, we believe that training longer on both DOTA and VEDAI, on the full image size (1024 instead of 900) (and potentially reducing the size of the validation set on DOTA) would further improve detection performance.